bahrus/purr-sist/README.md

 ## Master Index

-purr-sist adds some support for scaling large saves, so they can be broken down somewhat.
+purr-sist adds some fundamental support for scaling large saves, so they can be broken down somewhat.
 First, there is a property, guid, which stands for "globally unique identifier."
 There are [many](https://duckduckgo.com/?q=online+guid+generator&t=h_&ia=web) [tools](https://marketplace.visualstudio.com/search?term=guid&target=VSCode&category=All%20categories&sortBy=Relevance) that can generate these for you.

 Second, there's a property "master-list-id" which specifies the id of a DOM element outside any Shadow DOM.
 That DOM element should also be a purr-sist element, which serves as the master list indexer.
-It conatains a lookup between the guid, hardcoded in the markup, and the id defined by the remote datastore (myjson.com in this case).
+It contains a lookup between the guid, hardcoded in the markup (or initialization code), and the id defined by the remote datastore (myjson.com in this case).

 So the markup can look like: